MMehdiMousavi/SuperCaustics/README.md

 mehdimousavi.redcap[at]gmail[dot]com

   ## Installation
-  This repository is tested with Unreal Engine 4.26 on Windows 10 (SuperCaustics Simulations) and Ubuntu 16.04 (Neural Networks), Python 3.7, Pytorch 1.7.1 (CUDA 10.1) and Easytorch 2.8.3
+  This repository is tested with Unreal Engine 4.26 on Windows 10 (SuperCaustics Simulations) and Ubuntu 16.04 (Neural Networks), Python 3.7, Pytorch 1.7.1 and Easytorch 2.8.3

    **Hardware Requirements:**

-    - nvidia geforce rtx 2060 (or higher) for real-time ray-tracing
+    - nvidia geforce rtx 2060 for real-time ray-tracing (or higher)
     - intel core i5 7600K (or better)
     - 8 GB RAM (preferred 16 GB)
     - 4 GB disk space